EYW wants your food photos!

 What: It’s said that Washington, D.C. is the second-largest Ethiopian city in the world, second only to Addis Ababa.
 An estimated 250,000 Ethiopians live here, many of them asylum-seekers from the 1990s, when Ethiopia was engaged in the civil war that led to Eritrea’s independence (interestingly, many who came here as Ethiopians are now Eritrean).
 Naturally, over time this has meant that a good deal of Ethiopian restaurants have sprung up to serve the needs of these immigrants, and anyone else who wanders in seeking real Ethiopian food—very good news for locals and visitors alike.

-Good to know: The “Little Ethiopia” part of town centers around U Street between 9th and 13th Streets; there’s no signage or official designation, however, due to the same area’s important African-American heritage (source).
+Good to know: The “Little Ethiopia” part of town centers around U Street between 9th and 13th Streets; there’s no signage or official designation, however, due to the same area’s important African-American heritage.

-Where: Family-owned Zenebech Injera (608 T St. NW, map) started life in 1993 as an injera bakery, so you know it’s got some serious cred on the flatbread front.
-In 1999, it relocated and expanded to offer takeout; now there are a few tables inside and out to accommodate diners, but it’s remained a low-key little hole-in-the-wall.
-It’s not the place to go for a fancy Ethiopian dinner out, but it is the place to go for very good authentic food.
+Where: Family-owned Zenebech Restaurant (2420 18th St. NW, map) started life in 1993 as an injera bakery, so you know it’s got some serious cred on the flatbread front.
+In 1999, it relocated and expanded to offer takeout; in 2017 it moved again, to Adams Morgan.

 Good to know: Most Ethiopian restaurants in the U.S. serve injera made from a mix of domestic-grown teff flour and wheat flour, as teff is expensive to produce here and it’s banned for export from Ethiopia to keep local prices down in the face of rising global demand.
 The injera that Zenebech makes daily is this teff-wheat mix, but it’s also one of a small handful of D.C. restaurants to offer “real” injera, imported from Ethiopia and made with 100% teff.
 (Because of the ban, the bread itself is shipped frozen from Ethiopia.)
-At Zenebech, you have to request the Ethiopian stuff, which costs an additional $2.50.
+At Zenebech, you have to request the Ethiopian stuff, which costs an additional $2.50, and is, by the way, gluten-free.
 It’s worth a try—darker in color, it has a thinner, less-spongey consistency (possibly from having been frozen) and a more pronounced sour taste.

-Alternatively: Among the beloved Ethiopian options in town are the three-story, picturesque Meskerem (2434 18th St. NW, map), where diners sit on stools around low tables, and live-music venue Dukem (1114-1118 U St. NW, map), where the large menu includes Ethiopian breakfasts.
-Also near U Street, cozy Etete (1942 9th St NW, map) is a good option, or move over to H Street and try the classy, trendy Ethiopic (401 H St NE, map), which is often cited (in recent years) as being the city’s best in this category.
+Alternatively: Among the beloved Ethiopian landmarks in town is live-music venue Dukem (1114-1118 U St. NW, map), where the large menu includes Ethiopian breakfasts.
+Speaking of breakfasts, don't miss the cozy Eritrean diner Keren (1780 Florida Ave.
+NW, map), which does wonderful breakfasts and tea; Chercher Ethiopian Restaurant and Mart () is another good option, specializing in Western Ethiopian food.
+Over on H Street there's the classy, trendy Ethiopic (401 H St NE, map), often cited (in recent years) as among the city’s best in this category.